We’re opening the following position for April expiration:

 Day limit order

-Note that 4 contracts per leg is our base position size for single-calendars.
-Trading whole-number multiples of the base size ensures that adjustments will not result in unbalanced positions.
+Note that 2 contracts is our base position for double-diagonals.
+Trading whole-number multiples of the base-position size ensures that adjustments will not result in unbalanced positions.